Anwarvic/anwarvic.github.io/README.md

 - `collection_dir`: The directory where all the collections will be found.
 Mine is `my_collections`, so there should be a directory at the root of the project with the same name.
 - `collections`: A list of all collections in this blog.
-Each collection is a topic; such as "Machine Translation", "Language Modeling", ...etc.
+In my use-case, each collection is a topic in AI, such as "Machine Translation", "Language Modeling", ...etc.
   Each collection has the following properties:
     - `output: true`: This means there will be output for this collection.
     - `permalink`: This is the route of this collection.
     - `title`: The title of the collection.
+    - `show`: Setting this to `true` means a button with the `title` value will be created on the cover page.
+I use this feature to filter-out some of the collections that I don't want them to be accessible from the cover page.
 - `defaults`: All default options can be defined here.
-Here, I defined the default layout for all of my collections; which is `post.html`.
+Here, I defined the default layout for all of my collections (`my_collections/*`) to be `post.html`.
 - `destination`: The directory where the project will be built.
 Mine is `_site`, so after starting the server, a new directory called `_site` will be created in the root directory.
-- `markdown`: The Markdown Flavor used in the project.
+- `markdown`: The Markdown Flavor used in the project, which is `kramdown` and it is defined at the end of the file.
 - `exclude`: The files that should be excluded and not monitored by the Jekyll server.
+By default, Jekyll keeps an eye on all files in this project, once a file is updated the server rebuilds the whole project to view that update.
+  These files are the onces that the server will ignore when you update them.

+> **Note:**\
+Any update to the `_config.yml` file will not be viewed till you restart the server.
+That's because `_config.yml` is the start point to the project and it's not monitored during the run.

 The following are some of the past variables shown in the blog: